bitpay/bitcore/docs/index.md

 ## Modules

-Some functionality is implemented as a module that can be installed seperately:
+Some functionality is implemented as a module that can be installed separately:

 * [Payment Protocol Support](https://github.com/bitpay/bitcore-payment-protocol)
 * [Peer to Peer Networking](https://github.com/bitpay/bitcore-p2p)